Avoid these Foods if You Have Gout

 Sugar is associated with many health problems including obesity, high blood pressure, diabetes, heart disease, and cancer.
 Turns out that sugar is also bad for gout!
 The fructose found in most sugary drinks increases uric acid levels, causing them to harden and crystallize.
 That’s when the debilitating gout attack occurs.

-Unfortunately, most of our food today contain lots of sugars.
+Unfortunately, most of our food today contains lots of sugars.
 You have to read the label to make sure it doesn’t have high fructose corn syrup, sucrose, corn syrup, or other types of artificial sugars which are all equally bad for gout.

 Sugar addicts need not worry.
 If you stay away from sugar for two weeks, your body becomes less reactive to it.